joereddington/joereddington.github.io/_posts/2023-12-07-i-m-producing-the-kindle-version-of-advanced-memory-palaces.markdown

 So far I've:

-✅ Fixed Linkboxes
+* Fixed Linkboxes
-✅ Found four or so typos that are hard to see in the print book but much more obvious in the epub format ✅ Converted all the footnotes to endnotes
+* Found four or so typos that are hard to see in the print book but much more obvious in the epub format
+* Converted all the footnotes to endnotes
-✅ Fixed my (over) use of math mode.
+* Fixed my (over) use of math mode.

 I've got to find solutions to:
-* image sizing (in such a way that I can still produce the pdf
+* Image sizing (in such a way that I can still produce the pdf)
-* tables
+* Tables
 * Finding a decent local epub viewer (I think I might be resorting to plugging in my old kindle by USB and JUST directly looking at versions that way)
 * Fixing footnotes-within-linkboxes in such a way that it doesn't break for the pdf.
 * The visual representative of the 'class' structure.